facebook/sapling/hgsubversion/help/subversion.rst

     Specifies the subdirectory to look for branches under.
 The default is ``branches``.
 This option has no effect for single-directory clones.

+  ``hgsubversion.infix``

+    Specifies a path to strip between relative to the trunk/branch/tag root as the mercurial root.
+This can be used to import a single sub-project when you have several sub-projects under a single trunk/branches/tags layout in subversion.

   ``hgsubversion.filemap``